 ‘The Little Digger’ [Former prime minister, Sir William Hughes]

 Be aware that a few people don’t use capitals for their names.
-This is a deliberate style decision that is part of their personal branding.
+This is a deliberate style decision that is part of their personal identity.
 Examples include bell hooks and kd lang.
 Use the form the person uses.

 Spell plural forms correctly